tinoduong/calendar/README.md

-label-month     : class for each month label (**NOTE: this is absolutely positioned, set top, right, bottom, left) label-year      : class for each year label (**NOTE: this is absolutely positioned, set top, right, bottom, left) calendar-year   : class for wrapper div containing all elements for a year
+label-month     : class for each month label (**NOTE: this is absolutely positioned, set top, right, bottom, left) label-year      : class for each year label (**NOTE: this is absolutely positioned, set top, right, bottom, left) calendar-year   : class for wrapper div containing all elements for a year intensity-level-X : class to specify how many counts appear for a single day, ranges from 0-10.
+0 being no counts, 10
+                    being Max number of accumulated counts per day in the passed in data set.
+Use this class in lieu of "matched" and "hascount" in order to give a heat-map effect.

 month-wrapper-do-not-style: this is a wrapper label used in the full view.
 It is recommend you DO NOT add style to this